Sparse Spatial Transformers for Few-Shot Learning: Experiments

 \subsection{Ablation Study}

-\textbf{Analysis of Our Method.} Our model consists of different components: dense local feature extractor, sparse spatial transformer layer, and patch matching module.
-As shown in Table 2, we studied the effect of each component on the results on the \emph{mini}ImageNet.
-Note that when replacing the patch matching module, we calculate the cosine similarity spatially.
-The results show that every component in SSFormers has a significant contribution.
-For example, without our sparse spatial transformer layer, the performance of the model will drop by 3.73\% on 5-shot tasks.
+\textbf{Analysis of our method.} Our model comprises different components: a dense local feature extractor, sparse spatial transformer layer (SSTL), and PMM.
+As shown in Table 3, we verify the indispensability of each component on the \emph{mini}ImageNet dataset.
+Note that we calculate the cosine similarity spatially when replacing the PMM.
+The results show that every component in SSFormers has an important contribution.
+For example, without our SSTL, the performance of the model drops by 3.73\% on 5-shot tasks.
+Additionally, if we do not use sparse mask $m$, our model is equivalent to using transformers for crossattention between two images.
+As shown in Table 3, performance is reduced by 1.38\%/2.55\% for 1-shot/5-shot tasks, respectively.
+Moreover, if we introduce an additional cosine classifier for SSFormers and dynamically adjust the weights of the PMM and cosine classifier through a learnable weight parameter, the performance of the model is slightly reduced for 1-shot tasks and slightly improved for 5-shot tasks.
+These results are obtained because the cosine distance for global-level features is not very effective when the samples are scarce, as verified by the results in~\cite{7,44}.

-\textbf{Influence of the number of patches.} During dividing input images into patches, we have to define the grid for patches.
-We select various grids and their combinations and conduct analysis experiments on \emph{mini}ImageNet.
-As shown in Table 4, it is better to use a combination of grids of different sizes.
-A possible explanation is that the size of the main object in different images is different, and the use of a single size may lose context information, and make it difficult to generate high-level semantic representations.
+\textbf{Influence of the number of patches.} While dividing input images into patches, we must define the grid for patches.
+We select various grids and combinations to conduct analysis experiments on \emph{mini}ImageNet.
+As shown in Table 4, an approach is to use a combination of grids of different sizes.
+A possible explanation is that the size of the main object differs between images and using a single size may lose context information and make high-level semantic representations difficult to generate.

-\textbf{Comparison with other attention methods.} As shown in Table 4, our model has achieved state-of-the-art in all attention-based methods.
-Specifically, compared with RENet~\cite{renet}, our SSFormers only utilize cross attention, but still leads them in both 1-shot and 5-shot tasks.
+\textbf{Comparison with other attention methods.} As shown in Table 5, our model achieves competitive results with other state-of-the-art attention-based methods.
+Particularly, CANs propose a crossattention algorithm to highlight the common objects in an image pair.
+FEAT uses a transformer to model support image relationships and generate task-specific support features.
+FEAT neglects query image information, which could result in information loss.
+RENet uses 4-dimensional convolution for self-attention and crossattention between two images.
+Our SSFormers consider not only the relationship between two images but also the relationship between the query image and all support images in the current task.
+SSFormers select task-relevant patches in the query image to align the support set with the query image using a sparse spatial crossattention algorithm.